 Volunteer to Join a Senate Committee

-In recent years, committees have made recommendations to the Senate on important issues such as revisions to the Undergraduate Student Grievance Procedure, the creation of an excused absence policy, the sexual misconduct policy and procedures, the non-discrimination policy, the disability and accessibility policy, review of the faculty leave policies, and plus/minus grading.
+In recent years, committees have made recommendations to the Senate on important issues such as revisions to the Undergraduate Student Grievance Procedure, the sexual misconduct policy and procedures, the non-discrimination policy, the disability and accessibility policy, faculty and staff leave policies, telework guidelines, and plus/minus grading.
 The Senate advises the President on these and other policy issues that directly affect the day-to-day functions of the University.

 All active faculty and staff and all currently enrolled students are eligible to serve on a Senate committee.
 You do not have to be a Senator to serve on a committee.